LukasZahradnik/PyNeuraLogic/docs/index.rst

 --------

-| PyNeuraLogic, allows users to encodemachine learning problems via parameterized, rule-based constructs.
-Said constructs are based on a custom declarative language that follows a logicprogramming paradigm
+| PyNeuraLogic allows users to encode machine learning problems via parameterized, rule-based constructs.
+Said constructs are based on a custom declarative language that follows a logic programming paradigm.

 Supported backends
 ##################

-| PyNeuraLogic currenty supports following backends (to some extent), which have to be installed separately:
+| PyNeuraLogic currently supports following backends (to some extent), which have to be installed separately:

 - `DyNet <https://github.com/clab/dynet>`_
 - Java